 With all this useful insight on offer for free, you’ll want to get on it ASAP.
 Here’s how to get started with verifying and registering:

 First, log into your Search Console account and you’ll see a box next to a button which says “Add Property”.
-It should be in a drop-down menu (next to a list of other properties in case it already found another url in you frequently use).
+It should be in a drop-down menu (next to a list of other properties in case it already found another URL you frequently use).
 Enter a URL and voila!
-You’ve added your first site, however it is still not verified.
+You’ve added your first site, however, it is still not verified.
 This part gets trickier as there are a whole bunch of methods, and the most suitable one can depend on your needs.

 Starting from the Search Console dashboard, choose “Manage Property” and then click on “Verify this property.”
 If the “HTML Tag” option does not appear under “Recommended method,” then you should click on the “other verification methods” area below and select “HTML tag.”
 This will provide you with the HTML code that can lead to verification.
 Copy this code and open it using your HTML editor.
 Paste the code in the <Head> section of the website’s own HTML code.
 Even if your site has a meta tag already present (or any other code in the <Head> section), you should put this code there.
 If your site doesn’t already have a <Head> section, you can create one for the sake of verifying the site.
 Also, do not remove the code.
 It will un-verify your site.